CeccPro/UWP-Locker/README.md

 was playing, and that was annoying, so, I codded this.
 This isn´t so much, but it can help somebody with the same problem :D

-If you need, you always can configure the border detection in the source of the .ahk.
+If you need, you always can configure the border detection in the source code of the .ahk.